KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 )
 ```

-Note that some content types, like the emoji keyboard and the collapsed content, requires KeyboardKit Pro to be handled automatically.
-Without KeyboardKit Pro, you must manually implement what to show and when to show it.

 Just return `{ $0.view }` or `{ params in params.view }` to use the standard view, or return a custom view for any part of the keyboard.
 Each view builder provides you with view-related parameters with contextual information.

+Note that some views, like the emoji keyboard and the collapsed content, requires KeyboardKit Pro.
+Without KeyboardKit Pro, you must manually implement what to show and when to show it.

+## Keyboard View Capabilities

+The ``KeyboardView`` will automatically:

+* Display the ``KeyboardContext/locale``, if unlocked by KeyboardKit Pro or manually implemented.
+* Render the ``KeyboardLayout`` provided by the ``KeyboardLayoutService``.
+* Style the keyboard with the styles provided by the ``KeyboardStyleService``.
+* Display input and action callouts when the user interacts with the keyboard keys.
+* Handle gestures, trigger actions, and handle all other complex keyboard operations.
+* React to changes in ``KeyboardContext`` and its ``KeyboardContext/settings-swift.property``, as well as all other contexts & settings.

+As a general rule, look in the various context and settings classes for things that you can modify.
+KeyboardKit will increase its use of environment values and view extensions over time, which will make things even more discoverable than they currently are.

+## Keyboard View Size

+The ``KeyboardView`` will by default take up as much space as it needs, and resize the keyboard extension frame accordingly.
+It will:

+* Collapse when ``KeyboardContext/isKeyboardCollapsed`` is set, e.g. when connecting an external keyboard.
+* Render a floating keyboard when ``KeyboardContext/isKeyboardFloating`` is active, e.g. when enabling it on iPad.
+* Dock to any edge that is applied with ``SwiftUICore/View/keyboardDockEdge(_:)``, which by default uses ``Keyboard/Settings/keyboardDockEdge``.

+You can also modify the resulting keyboard size by changing the height of the ``KeyboardLayout`` rows.

-## Essential Views
+## Other Essential Views

 The ``Keyboard`` namespace has a lot of other standard views, styles, and view-related types to make it easy to build great keyboards.